empoweredfutures/ef-tech-docs/edu/guides/iconify.md

 a popup will appear that has info about the icon

-you'll see a dropdown menu where it says "icon: ", click this and choose the tailwind css option
+you'll see a dropdown menu where it says `icon:`, click this and choose the `Tailwind CSS (dynamic)` option

 copy the string and paste it into the `className` attribute of the element where you want the icon to be